pm-mayne/kotlin-wordle/README.md

 ## What

 This is the game of [wordle](https://www.nytimes.com/games/wordle/index.html) but I implemented it myself in a sub-optimized way just because I wanted to do some Kotlin.
+It uses a french dictionary and also it has some french-specific behaviours like when dealing with diacritics.

 ## Why